 Power Line Down – What should you do?

 If your power goes out for no apparent reason, the problem could be with your own equipment.
 You should check to see that the problem is not a tripped breaker or blown fuse at your service panel or other main disconnect location (main disconnects can be at other locations such as a meter pedestal, or at the meter socket on a pole).
-Please be advised that HED does charge customers for responding to power outages if the problem is found to be on their equipment.
-These costs are for two qualified linemen, plus their bucket truck…so this is expensive.
+Please be advised that HED charges customers for responding to power outages after normal working hours – IF the problem is found to be with the customer owned equipment.
+These costs are for two fully trained and qualified linemen, plus a fully equipped hot line truck to be dispatched…so this is expensive.

 If your circumstances won’t allow for you to be without electricity, or if you simply choose not to risk experiencing an extended power outage, you might want to consider purchasing a backup generator.
 Please be advised that all generators must be installed with an appropriate double throw switch, and all equipment necessary to utilize a generator should be installed by a licensed electrician.
 Improperly installing or utilizing a generator could lead to property damage, personal injury, or death.

-Before you dig, call the Dig Safe Center toll free at 1-888-DIG-SAFE (1-888-344-7233) to prevent damage potential personal injury, as well as damage to buried underground utility facilities.
+Before you dig call the Dig Safe Center toll-free at 1-888-DIG-SAFE (1-888-344-7233).
+Dig Safe assistance can help in preventing potential personal injury, as well as possible damage to buried underground utility facilities.
 Vermont law requires that you contact Dig Safe at least 48 hours before digging commences.